readysetmark/WealthPulse/Readme.md

 	:excludepayee

 Dependency Updates:
+- [ ] Use bower or npm to retrieve dependencies, rather than including sources for all dependencies in the git repo
 - [ ] Update to latest React
 - [ ] Update to Bootstrap 3 (or 4?)
 - [ ] Switch to React Router instead of Backbone router?